LordBrom/HighlightDuplicates/readme.md

 ### Ignore white space

 If this setting is true, the leading and trailing whitespace will be removed before being compared to other lines.
+This setting also affects which lines are selected when using the 'Select Duplicates' command.
 For example, if `"ignore_white_space" : true` the following 2 lines will be counted as duplicates.
 ```
 1: <someRandomTag>